 What if I live outside of Indiana?

-Our team has treated many patients from other states in the U.S. and even other countries.
+Our team has treated many patients from other states in the United States and even other countries.
 Our staff works with insurance companies to facilitate coverage for the surgery.

 How is pain managed after surgery?